Smack That: Music video

+In February 2023, the music video hit one billion views on Youtube.

 Remix

 Smack That was remixed on Eminem Presents: The Re-Up.
 The remix features vocals from Stat Quo and Bobby Creekwater.
 The second and third line of the original's beginning is cut out.
 Akon sings the first verse, which has different lyrics to the original, Stat Quo sings the second verse and Bobby Creekwater sings the third verse.

 Awards and nominations

 Track listing

 These are the formats and track listings of major single releases of "Smack That".